WGLab/AmpBinner/README.md

 /home/fangl/AmpBinner/ampBinner.py --in_fq example_data.fastq.gz --amp_seq_fasta example_amplicon_seq.fasta --out_dir . --exp_name testing --num_threads 4 --fwd_barcode_fasta example_barcodes.fasta --rev_barcode_fasta example_barcodes.fasta --minimap2 /home/fangl/software/minimap2-2.8_x64-linux/minimap2
 ```

-#### Case 4.
+#### <a name="case4"></a> Case 4.
 The barcodes are on both ends.
 One sample may or may not have the same barcodes on both ends.
 Two barcodes are required to bin the reads.
 This might be the most common case.
 In this case, the amplicon structure is shown below.
 <p align="center"><img src="images/both_sides.png" width="100%"></p>